mcpeblocker/instagram-dm-clone/README.md

 - Dark and light mode colors are supported depending on system theme
 - The UI is mobile-responsive
 - Message sending failure cases are not handled in this codebase.
+- The UI is not exactly identical to Instagram, however the requirements are met by it.
+- Realtime transfer of data between multiple clients is **not supported** (WebSockets)
 - Each message can be either of the two below:
   - "delivered": Author pressed send button and the message has been delivered to the chat.
   - "read": Any other member of the chat (excluding author himself) has read the message by opening chat.